aamend/spark-gdelt/README.md

 ![gdelt-spark](/images/gdelt.png)

 [GDELT Project](https://www.gdeltproject.org/):
-*The GDELT project monitors the world's broadcast, print, and web news from nearly every corner of every country in over 100 languages and identifies the people, locations, organizations, themes, sources, emotions, counts, quotes, images and events driving our global society every second of every day, creating a free open platform for computing on the entire world.
+*The GDELT project monitors the world's broadcast, print, and web news from nearly every corner of every country in over 100 languages and identifies the people, locations, organizations, themes, sources, emotions, counts, quotes, images and events driving our global society every second of every day, creating a free open platform for computing on the entire world.*

 The GDELT universe being quite large, its data format is by essence complex and convoluted.
-Official documentation can be found:
+Official documentation can be found here:
 * [http://data.gdeltproject.org/documentation/GDELT-Data_Format_Codebook.pdf](http://data.gdeltproject.org/documentation/GDELT-Data_Format_Codebook.pdf)
 * [http://data.gdeltproject.org/documentation/GDELT-Global_Knowledge_Graph_Codebook.pdf](http://data.gdeltproject.org/documentation/GDELT-Global_Knowledge_Graph_Codebook.pdf)
 * [http://data.gdeltproject.org/documentation/CAMEO.Manual.1.1b3.pdf](http://data.gdeltproject.org/documentation/CAMEO.Manual.1.1b3.pdf)

 ## gdelt-spark

-This project has been built to make GDELT v2 environment easy to load on a Spark based environment.
+This project has been built to make [GDELT v2](https://blog.gdeltproject.org/gdelt-2-0-our-global-world-in-realtime/) environment easy to load on a Spark based environment.
 While the `1.0` version comes with a GDELT data model (case classes), a set of parsers and all its reference data, it is planned to enrich this library with advance analytics and libraries I gathered / created over the past few years.
+I also plan to provide GDELT near realtime support as Spark structured streaming.

 ### Getting Started

-_spark-gdelt_ project has been built for __Scala 2.11__ and __Spark 2.1.0__ and is available on Maven central as a Spark package.
+_spark-gdelt_ project has been built for __Scala 2.11__ and __Spark 2.1.0__ and is available on Maven central.

 ```xml
 <dependency>